ericmedvet/slides/advanced-programming-2020/01-intro.md

 ]
 ]

-Always one `.class` for each class definition!
+Compilation results always in one `.class` for each class definition!

 ---